 As long as you follow Rule #3 above, it will be easy-breezy to improve your blog writing skills.

-7) Use the same words in your writing that you use during client conversations
+7) Use the same words in your writing that you use here

-As a follow on to rule #1 above, avoid using terms that your peers understand, but clients not so much.
+As a follow on to rule #1 above, avoid using technical terms (industry jargon) that your peers understand, but your clients do not.